Lotpath/Strappy/README.md

 ##The Files

 ###The Bootstrap css files
-Angular UI Bootstrap (0.9.0 or higher) uses the Bootstrap 3.x classes but does not need the JavaScript components, which means we don't even need jQuery.
-FontAwesome replaces Bootstrap's icons.
+Angular UI Bootstrap (0.9.0 or higher) uses the Bootstrap 3.x classes but does not need the JavaScript components.
 Bootstrap's nuget package has a dependency on jQuery and will give you a bigger CSS file.
+If you stick to Angular's jqLite, you won't even need jQuery.
 Therefore, we prefer a customized build, which is what is included in the Content folder (v3.0.3).
-To recreate them for another version:
+To create the files yourself:

 * Go to [Bootstrap's Customize Page](http://getbootstrap.com/customize/)
-* In the LESS files section, uncheck Glyphicons (under Components).
 * In the jQuery plugins section, click Toggle All to uncheck the entire section.
 * Scroll down to the Download sections and select Compile and Download.
 * The zip file contains bootstrap.css and bootstrap.min.css.
-* If any classes have changed since the included version, you may need to change the html
+* If any of Bootstrap's CSS classes have changed since the included version, you may need to change the html.

+Note that Angular UI Bootstrap's directives use Bootstrap's Glyphicons and their classes rather than FontAwesome.
+This is why we include the fonts folder.

 ###The index.html page
 This is based on the [Bootstrap 3.x starter template](http://getbootstrap.com/examples/starter-template/).
 Bootstrap has other starter pages [here](http://getbootstrap.com/getting-started/#examples) if you want to roll your own.